HiCiChlid/Pyspark_ClusterinDocker_Localareanet/README.md

  5. If one linux and one Windows: \
     5.1 Linux machine's configration refers to step4; \
     5.2 In Windows, install Vmware station player(VM); \
-    5.3 Install linux (e.g., ubuntu) in the VM and install some softwares referring to step 4.3; \
+    5.3 Install linux (e.g., ubuntu) in the VM and install some softwares referring to step 4.3; To use the shared clipboard, install `apt install open-vm-tools open-vm-tools-desktop` in VM. \
     5.4 Network configuration: \
         5.4.1 In Vmware station player, bridge the v-net card with the net card with physical net port (or called as Ethernet), as shown in the following figure; \
         <div align=center><img src="https://user-images.githubusercontent.com/43268820/165894176-eaabd33a-2bba-4265-b509-4549cf5471ab.png" width="900"></div>